Gerardo Flores (footballer): Toluca

 On December 16, 2015, it was made official that Flores would be joining Deportivo Toluca in a season-long loan deal from Cruz Azul.
 On January 6, Flores made his debut with Toluca against Tigres de la UANL, he played 75' minutes and the team won with a single goal from Colombian striker Fernando Uribe at minute 90+.

 On 23 February 2021, Flores announced his retirement from professional football.
 After not being in a club for nearly two years.

 International

-Mexico U-17
+Youth

-In 2003 Gerardo Flores was chosen by coach Julio Grondona to be part of the Mexican squad participating in the 2003 FIFA U-17 World Championship in Finland.
+In 2003, Flores was chosen by coach Julio Grondona to be part of the Mexican squad participating in the 2003 FIFA U-17 World Championship in Finland.
 Flores played every single game in the tournament.
 Flores scored once in the tournament against China.
 Mexico reached the quarterfinal losing 2–0 against Argentina.

-Mexico
+Senior

 Mexico coach José Manuel de la Torre called up Gerardo Flores to participate in the 2014 FIFA World Cup Qualifiers and the 2013 FIFA Confederations Cup.

 Flores received his first cap in a friendly against Peru in San Francisco, California.